-StratCom turns over missile defense mission to U.S. Space Command
+Stratcom turns over missile defense mission to U.S. Space Command

 He said the change will bring missile warning, missile defense and space domain awareness under one command.

-The missile defense element has its roots in the early-warning system set up across Canada and the northern tier of the United States by the Strategic Air Command in the 1950s and ‘60s, said retired Lt.
-Gen. Bob Hinson, StratCom’s deputy commander from 2000-02.
+The missile defense element has its roots in the early-warning system set up across Canada and the northern tier of the United States by the Strategic Air Command in the 1950s and '60s, said retired Lt.
+Gen. Bob Hinson, Stratcom’s deputy commander from 2000 to 2002.

 “It devolved into a mixture of ground-based radars and space-based systems,” said Hinson, who also commanded the 14th Air Force, which is responsible for space-related activities.

-SAC stood down after the Cold War, and the expanding work of missile defense moved to other commands, including the Missile Defense Agency (created as part of the Reagan-era Strategic Defense Initiative, or “Star Wars”) and a former version of U.S. Space Command that was established in 1985.
+SAC stood down after the Cold War, and the expanding work of missile defense moved to other commands, including the Missile Defense Agency (created as part of the Reagan-era Strategic Defense Initiative, common known as “Star Wars”) and a former version of U.S. Space Command that was established in 1985.

 In 2019, U.S. Space Command was re-established by an act of Congress, and Dickinson became its commander the following year.
 He has supported the integration of space and missile defense operations.